adlerjan/mimo-sic-jcns-2025/README.md

 # Self-Interference Cancellation in Digital Sensing and Communication Arrays

-This repostiory contains the Python source code required to reproduce the results presented in the paper "Self-Interference Cancellation in Digital Sensing and Communication Arrays" presented at the 5th IEEE International Symposium on Joint Communications & Sensing.
+This repository contains the Python source code required to reproduce the results presented at the 5th IEEE International Symposium on Joint Communications & Sensing in the paper "Self-Interference Cancellation in Digital Sensing and Communication Arrays".

 It relies on the link-level evaluation package [HermesPy](https://github.com/Barkhausen-Institut/hermespy) in combination with a hardware setup consisting of two Universal Software Defined Radio Peripherals (USRPs) supporting [UHD](https://github.com/Barkhausen-Institut/usrp_uhd_wrapper).